fclaerho/buildstack/README.md

 ------------

-[SwQA engineers][9], [Build & Release engineers][10] and [developers][11] are all dealing with the same problem: how to quickly build and use a project using a build stack they are not familiar with?
+[SwQA engineers][9], [Build & Release engineers][10] and [developers][11] are all dealing with the same problem: how to quickly build and work with a project using a build stack they are not familiar with?
 By using **BuildStack**, check out any repository and reach your build targets.
 No question asked and no need to lookup documentation.